 - CBS StatLine Open Data: statistical data in StatLine can be provided in the form of datasets via Open Data.

 - CBS Microdata: anonymized data at the level of private individuals or companies.
 These data are more detailed and more specific than the StatLine data, and can even be combined with your own datasets.
-The microdata can be used by researchers under strict conditions via a remote access terminal, available for UT researchers in the Ravelijn.
+You analyse the microdata of CBS from any secure workplace via a secure Internet connection (Remote Access).
 More specific information on accessing Microdata can be found in the CBS service catalogue and the Microdata guidelines.
-An overview of available Microdata can be found in the Microdata catalogue (currently in Dutch only).
+An overview of available Microdata can be found in the Microdata catalogue.
 To get permission to use the CBS Microdata, follow the steps described below.

 All microdata will remain in the secure CBS environment.
 Researchers only have access to the data needed for their own research.
 Researchers use the secure environment made available to them, in which they can store draft versions, syntaxes and output.
 If they wish to export (draft) results from the secured environment, the export will be carried out by CBS, for more information see here.
 CBS will verify that the results do not contain any identifiable data.